louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^2b789287].
 Kidney International Supplements (2017).
 Medium credibility.

-Chapter 4.3: treatment of bone with bisphosphonates, other osteoporosis medications, and growth hormone—in patients with CKD G3a–G5D with biochemical abnormalities of CKD-MBD and low BMD and/or fragility fractures, we suggest that treatment choices take into account the magnitude and reversibility of the biochemical abnormalities and the progression of CKD, with consideration of a bone biopsy (2D).
+Chapter 4.3: treatment of bone with bisphosphonates, other osteoporosis medications, and growth hormone — in patients with CKD G3a–G5D with biochemical abnormalities of CKD-MBD and low BMD and/or fragility fractures, we suggest that treatment choices take into account the magnitude and reversibility of the biochemical abnormalities and the progression of CKD, with consideration of a bone biopsy (2D).
 Recommendation 3.2.2 now addresses the indications for a bone biopsy prior to antiresorptive and other osteoporosis therapies, the original Recommendation 4.3.4 has been removed, and Recommendation 4.3.3 has broadened from CKD G3a to G3b to CKD G3a to G5D.
 When such treatment choices are considered, their specific side effects must also be taken into account (e.g., antiresorptives will exacerbate low bone turnover, denosumab may induce significant hypocalcemia), and the risk of their administration must be weighed against the accuracy of the diagnosis of the underlying bone phenotype.

 ---